• Homeowner

 • Evidence of financial hardship

-• Any correspondence between you and your utilities provider in relation to the issue
+• Any correspondence between you and your utility provider in relation to the issue

 You are not required to provide all the documents you have to EWOV when you start your complaint.
 However, doing this will help you carry out the steps above and prepare your application.
 It will also make sure that you are able to quickly respond to AFCA’s requests for documents once the complaint is started.